mouse-reeve/kyranides/03_book_1.md

 Stalks of the Herb Eryngo ℥vij.
 When these are bruised, make them up with the Honey,
-And you may have another Magnet, wherein a _Cucubas_, i. e. an Houp is engraven, all which you must dip in the Composition of the Honey.
+And you may have another Magnet, wherein a _Cucubas_, i.e. an Houp is engraven, all which you must dip in the Composition of the Honey.
 And when you would foreknow any thing, first taste it with the Finger, and put